nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## User Interface

-`EduMate`'s UI components are built to fulfil a specific functionality.
-We designed `EduMate` to be aesthetically pleasing and easy for users to navigate.
+Our UI components have been carefully crafted to fulfil specific functions, ensuring that your experience using our platform is as seamless and user-friendly as possible.

-We also used light purple and white as our main colour scheme as they are cool colours.
+We have chosen a light purple and white color scheme for the application, as these cool colors promote a sense of calm and clarity, making it easier for you to focus on your work.

 ![Ui](images/UG_ui_pictures/user_interface.png)
 <center>Diagram 2: <code>EduMate</code>'s UI</center>